 In the event that we elect to carry out clinical trials in China and/or expand our operations into China in the future (see "Business" beginning on page 112 for our current plans for future clinical trials), there may be certain legal and operational risks associated with having certain operations in China, including that changes in the legal, political and economic policies of the Chinese government, the relations between China and the United States, or Chinese or United States regulations may materially and adversely affect our business, financial condition, results of operations and the market price of our ADSs.
-Any such changes may significantly limit or completely hinder our ability to offer or continue to offer our ADSs to investors, and may cause the value of our ADSs.
-Any such changes may significantly limit or completely hinder our ability to offer or continue to offer our ADSs to investors, and may cause the value of our ADSs.
-Any such changes may significantly limit or completely oversight Board, or the PCAOB, recently, our ADSs may be roun
+Any such changes may significantly limit or completely hinder our ability to offer or continue to offer our ADSs to investors, and may cause the value of our ADSs to significantly decline or become worthless.
+For more information on these risks and other risks you should consider before buying our ADSs, see "Risk Factors" beginning on page 15.